1. They’re neurotoxins!

 When you talk about conventional pesticides, a lot of people think of produce and avoiding fruits & veggies.
 But we’re not just eating these toxins, we’re spreading them all over our homes and tracking them in on the soles of our shoes.
 Actually, 9 in 10 kitchen floors have measurable levels of conventional pesticides, according to the Environmental Protection Agency.
 And they’re in the air inside, too.

 3. Kids are particularly susceptible.

-A growing body of evidence links parental use of pesticides with childhood leukemia and brain tumors, according to a study from the American Academy of Pediatrics.
-Since kids are so small and babies crawl on the ground, they’re at a higher risk of suffering health problems associated with chemical pesticides.
+A growing body of evidence links parental use of conventional pesticides with childhood leukemia and brain tumors, according to a study from the American Academy of Pediatrics.
+Since kids are so small and babies crawl on the ground, they’re at a higher risk of suffering health problems.